 - Teachers may record or photograph students as part of their educational program for the purpose of assessment and evaluation.
 These are sometimes shared with students and parents as appropriate.
 Sometimes teams of teachers share this evidence of student learning amongst themselves in order to improve instructional strategies.

 - School boards continually conduct research to evaluate the effectiveness of strategies and programs in an effort to continuously improve educational outcomes for all learners.
-What this means at HWDSB is that the researchers from the board’s Evidence-Based Education and Services Team (E-BEST) will analyze different types of student data (e.g., test scores, marks, bullying survey data, etc.) and support educators as well as managers and superintendents to understand and use the best available research evidence to make decisions.
+What this means at HWDSB is that the researchers from the board’s Research & Analytics Department will analyze different types of student data (e.g., test scores, marks, bullying survey data, etc.) and support educators as well as managers and superintendents to understand and use the best available research evidence to make decisions.

-- From time to time, E-BEST collaborates with university researchers to enhance the research potential within the board.
-When student personal information is shared with university researchers so that they can assist with board research, all identifiers are removed from the data (i.e., names, OENs) so that the data is anonymous.
-University researchers make use of the findings (e.g., patterns, trends, correlations) from our research by sharing them with the larger education community, and by contributing to education knowledge in journal publications and conference presentations.
+- From time to time, Research & Analytics collaborates with university researchers and community partners to enhance the research potential within the board.
+When student personal information is shared with university researchers and community partners so that they can assist with board research, all identifiers are removed from the data (i.e., names, OENs) so that the data is anonymous.
+University researchers and community partners make use of the findings (e.g., patterns, trends, correlations) from our research by sharing them with the larger education community, and by contributing to education knowledge in journal publications, conference presentations and public reports.